Frequently Asked Questions

 How much does therapy cost?

 I hope you understand that as a trainee therapist my fee reflects my experience and is agreed with my training supervisor.
-I currently charge £30/50 minutes as I am in my fourth year of training.
+I currently charge £30/50 minutes as I am in my fifth year of training.
 As my training and experience increase, I will raise my fee accordingly and to reflect changes in living/room rental costs.
 I usually raise my fee in September or January of each calendar year.

 How long will I need to be in therapy?